dhthwy/r/README.md

 # r

+"Well as I said:

+A pie has been split into 10000 little slices.

+The rules are:

+You get to spend lots for a 1 in 100 chance for a super tiny slice.

+Everyone else gets 100% chance all-you-can shots.

+Done.
+Fuckin jerk.
+"

 "
 It could've been different, but you had no problems at all throwing years away with zero while you rack it up on the other hand.
 That's just messed up.